 What kind of job can I get with a Doctorate in Humanities and Social Sciences?

 Economists perform research, prepare reports, or develop plans to solve economic problems.
 They may also gather and process economic and statistical data through sampling and econometric methodologies.
+If you would rather have a straight focus on the discipline, you could consider an economics degree.

 Median salary: $120,800